-Our principal sources of liquidity are funds generated by operating activities, available cash and cash equivalents and amounts available under our revolving credit facilities and any new debt offerings, subject to the limitations set forth in the Aon combination agreement.
-These sources of liquidity will fund our short-term and long-term obligations at December 31, 2020.
-Our most significant long-term obligations include mandatory debt and related interest, operating leases, and pension obligations and contributions to our qualified pension plans.
+Our principal sources of liquidity are funds generated by operating activities, available cash and cash equivalents and amounts available under our revolving credit facilities and any new debt offerings.
+These sources of liquidity will fund our short-term and long-term obligations at December 31, 2021.
+Our most significant long-term obligations include mandatory debt and related interest, operating leases and pension obligations and contributions to our qualified pension plans.
+Additionally, during 2021, we divested Willis Re for \$3.3 billion of proceeds.

-During 2020, the COVID-19 pandemic contributed to significant volatility in financial markets, including occasional declines in equity markets, changes in interest rates and reduced liquidity on a global basis.
-Specific to Willis Towers Watson, the COVID-19 pandemic has had, and we believe will continue to have, a negative impact on discretionary work we perform for our clients.
-We also believe this may continue to impact future cash collections from clients, particularly those in certain harder-hit industries.
-We have also reduced our spending on travel and associated expenses and third-party contractors, and we have the ability to reduce spending on discretionary projects and certain capital expenditures.
+The COVID-19 pandemic has contributed to significant volatility in financial markets, including occasional declines in equity markets, inflation and changes in interest rates and reduced liquidity on a global basis.
+Specific to WTW, over the past two years, the COVID-19 pandemic had an initial negative impact on discretionary work we perform for our clients, but we later saw increased demand for these services begin to return in the second quarter of 2021 which continues into 2022.
+We continue to have decreased spending on travel and associated expenses and third-party contractors, and we have the ability to contain spending on discretionary projects and certain capital expenditures.

-Based on our current balance sheet and cash flows, current market conditions and information available to us at this time, we believe that Willis Towers Watson has access to sufficient liquidity, which includes all of the borrowing capacity available to draw against our \$1.25 billion revolving credit facility, to meet our cash needs for the next twelve months, including investing in the business for growth, scheduled debt repayments and dividend payments.
-In early 2021, we settled \$210 million of obligations related to the Stanford and Willis Towers Watson merger-related securities litigations.
-On March 15, 2021, we repaid in full the \$500 million of 5.750% senior notes due on that date and the related interest using our current cash and cash equivalents balances.
+Based on our current balance sheet and cash flows, current market conditions and information available to us at this time, we believe that WTW has access to sufficient liquidity, which includes all of the borrowing capacity available to draw against our recently-amended and restated \$1.5 billion revolving credit facility (see Note 11 to the Consolidated Financial Statements), to meet our cash needs for the next twelve months, including investments in the business for growth, scheduled debt repayments, share repurchases and dividend payments.
+During the year ended December 31, 2021, we made payments of \$185 million (net of reimbursements) for the settlement of obligations related to the Stanford and WTW merger-related securities litigations, and we repaid in full the \$450 million of 3.500% senior notes which matured in the third quarter of 2021 and the \$500 million of 5.750% senior notes which matured in the first quarter of 2021, along with the respective interest, using currently available cash.
+Additionally, we repaid in full the principal and interest outstanding on our collateralized facility.
+During the third quarter of 2021 we also restarted our share repurchase programs and during the year ended December 31, 2021, we repurchased \$1.6 billion of shares, and have authorization to repurchase an additional \$3.9 billion.
+Further, as of March 11, 2022, we have repurchased approximately \$1.9 billion of additional shares.